Winner of the Silver Award -Dance School of the Year 2020

 for under 5's' and 'Best local activity for 5-12' categories.

-We are very proud of this achievement
+We are tremendously proud of all our achievements.

 Alexandra Pink BA (Hons)